Movie palace: History

+The interior of the Byrd Theatre, a 1928 movie palace in Richmond, Virginia, shown in 2021.

 The movie palace was developed as the step beyond the small theaters of the 1900s and 1910s.
 As motion pictures developed as an art form, theatre infrastructure needed to change.
 Storefront theatres and nickelodeons catered to the busy work lives and limited budgets of the lower and middle classes.
 Motion pictures were generally only thought to be for the lower classes at that time as they were simple, short, and cost only five cents to attend.
 While the middle class regularly began to attend the nickelodeons by the early 1910s the upperclass continued to attend stage theater performances such as opera and big-time vaudeville.
 However, as more sophisticated, complex, and longer films featuring prominent stage actors were developed, the upperclass desires to attend the movies began to increase and a demand for higher class theaters began to develop.
 Nickelodeons could not meet this demand as the upperclass feared the moral repercussions of intermingling between women and children with immigrants.
 There were also real concerns over the physical safety of the nickelodeon theaters themselves as they were often cramped with little ventilation and the nitrate film stock used at the time was extremely flammable.

 The demand for an upscale film theater, suitable to exhibit films to the upperclass, was first met when the Regent Theater, designed by Thomas Lamb, was opened in February 1913, becoming the first ever movie palace.
 However the theater's location in Harlem prompted many to suggest that the theater be moved to Broadway alongside the stage theaters.
 These desires were satisfied when Lamb built the Strand Theatre on Broadway, which was opened in 1914 by Mitchel H. Mark at the cost of one million dollars.
 This opening was the first example of a success in drawing the upper middle class to the movies and it spurred others to follow suit.
 As their name implies movie palaces were advertised to, "make the average citizen feel like royalty."
 Architect George Rapp said of his Uptown Theater, "These are not impractical attempts at showing off.
 Here is a shrine to democracy where there are not privileged patrons.
 The wealthy rub elbows with the poor -- and are the better for this contact."
 To accomplish this these theaters were outfitted with a plethora of amenities such as larger sitting areas, air conditioning, and even childcare services.

 Between 1914 and 1922 over 4,000 movie palaces were opened.
 Notable pioneers of movies palaces include the Chicago firm of Rapp and Rapp, which designed the Chicago, Uptown, and Oriental Theatres.
 S.L.
 "Roxy" Rothafel, originated the deluxe presentation of films with themed stage shows.
 Sid Grauman, built the first movie palace on the West Coast, Los Angeles' Million Dollar Theater, in 1918.